littlebuddha-dev/soundenhancerC/readme.md

-This program is written in C++ to multiply BBE and exciter to wav files.
+This program is written in C++ to multiply exciter to wav files.

 $ brew install libsndfile
 $  brew install nlohmann-json